 The western foreshores of McCarr’s Creek back onto the Ku-ring-gai Chase National Park and are water access only.
 There are no public wharves, only private ones.

 The properties are all waterfront and the original parcel of land was known as the Douglass Estate.
 There is also a small parcel known as the Calabash Estate.

 The various public wharves and marinas are a source of restaurants and social venues for those living offshore.

-Church Point: the Waterfront Cafe & Restaurant and the Quays Marina Cafe.
+Church Point: Waterfront Cafe & Restaurant, Pasadena on Pittwater and the Quays Marina Cafe.

-Newport: the Royal Motor Yacht Club, the Royal Prince Alfred Yacht Club and The Newport pub.
+Newport: Royal Motor Yacht Club, Royal Prince Alfred Yacht Club and The Newport pub.

 Clareville: Clareville Kiosk.

 On a more utilitarian note, parking at Church Point can be problematic at holiday times and visitors may need to park further afield.

 The Palm Beach Ferry Wharf is the transport hub for northern Pittwater and connections across Broken Bay to the Central Coast.

 If the local services at Palm Beach are not operating, we are very happy to accommodate.